Devoteam/CICD-toolbox/README.md

 * Log in as (git-jenkins/netcicd) and set the password.
 You must use the same password as used in Jenkins Credentials git-jenkins.
 Use something safe.

 ## About Cisco Modeling Labs installation ##
+### Reachability ###
 The pipeline is initially developed to work with Cisco Modeling Labs Personal Edition, but will work with any Jenkinsfile you feed the pipeline.
 In order to work with CML PE, you can use a stock install, but it needs a fixed IP address.
 The address configured in the pipeline is 192.168.32.148.
 If you used a different address, you need to change this in [Jenkins](http://jenkins:8080/configure), look for Global Properties and change the IP address at CML-URL.

 ![jenkinsproperties](jenkinsproperties.png)

+### User ###
+The default username/password for CML is guest/guest as it was in VIRL.
+With CML<sup>2</sup>, this is no longer accepted, and needs to be changed.
+As explained after install, this must be done in Jenkins.
+Go to [Jenkins Credentials ->CML-SIM-CRED](http://jenkins:8080/credentials/store/system/domain/_/credential/CML-SIM-CRED/update) and change the credentials to thos you use to log in to CML<sup>2</sup>.

 #### License ###
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.